Women's Leadership in Times of Crises

-Athena40 will connect women leaders live from the USA, Europe, the Middle East, Asia and Africa to discuss the virtues of women's leadership and how women can bring back trust, vision and accountability in a world that is so uncertain.
+Athena40 connected women leaders live from the USA, Europe, the Middle East, Asia and Africa to discuss the virtues of women's leadership and how women can bring back trust, vision and accountability in a world that is so uncertain.

 Launched by the London-based non-profit Global Thinkers Forum, Athena40 is a platform connecting and recognising women from around the world.

 In 2018 at UNESCO in Paris it launched the first ever global list of some of the world’s most forward-thinking women nominated by the public and voted by a panel of 58 independent, international judges.
 Athena40 has been created as a platform to democratise recognition for women and bring to the spotlight grassroots women and women making an impact.